Greece: Geography

 Located in Southern and Southeast Europe, Greece has the longest coastline on the Mediterranean basin, spanning thousands of islands and nine traditional geographic regions: Macedonia, Central Greece, Peloponnese, Thessaly, Epirus, Aegean Islands, Thrace, Crete and Ionian Islands.
 Greece consists of a mountainous, peninsular mainland jutting out into the sea at the southern end of the Balkans, ending at the Peloponnese peninsula (separated from the mainland by the canal of the Isthmus of Corinth) and strategically located at the crossroads of Europe, Asia, and Africa.
 (Note: See:) Its highly indented coastline and numerous islands give Greece the 11th longest national coastline in the world, with 13676 km; its land boundary is 1160 km.
-The country lies approximately between latitudes 34° and 42° N, and longitudes 19° and 30° E, with the extreme points being: the village Ormenio in the North and the islands Gavdos (South), Strongyli near Kastellorizo/Megisti (East), and Othonoi (West).
-The island Gavdos is considered the southernmost island of Europe.
+The country lies approximately between latitudes 34° and 42° N, and longitudes 19° and 30° E, with the extreme points being: the village Ormenio in the North and the islands Gavdos (South), Strongyli near Kastellorizo (East), and Othonoi (West).
+Gavdos is considered the southernmost point of Europe.

 Mount Olympus is the highest mountain in Greece and mythical abode of the Gods of Olympus.

 Approximately 80% of Greece consists of mountains or hills, making the country one of the most mountainous in Europe.
 Mount Olympus, the mythical abode of the Greek Gods, culminates at Mytikas peak 2918 m, the highest in the country.
 Western Greece contains a number of lakes and wetlands and is dominated by the Pindus mountain range.
 The Pindus, a continuation of the Dinaric Alps, reaches a maximum elevation of 2637 m at Mt.
 Smolikas (the second-highest in Greece) and historically has been a significant barrier to east–west travel.
 Its extensions cross through the Peloponnese, ending in the island of Crete.
 The Vikos Gorge, part of the Vikos-Aoos National Park in the Pindus range, is listed by the Guinness book of World Records as the deepest gorge in the world relative to its width.
 Another notable formation are the Meteora rock pillars, atop which have been built medieval Greek Orthodox monasteries.

 Northeastern Greece features another high-altitude mountain range, the Rhodope range, spreading across the region of Eastern Macedonia and Thrace; this area is covered with vast, thick, ancient forests, including the famous Dadia Forest in the Evros regional unit, in the far northeast of the country.

 Extensive plains are primarily located in the regions of Thessaly, Central Macedonia, and Thrace.
 They constitute key economic regions as they are among the few arable places in the country.